 The purpose of IEP meetings

-Someone from the district who can approve the resources in the plan will also be there.
-And someone who can interpret evaluation results will attend.
-You can bring people who might be helpful to you, like a relative or a special education advocate.
+Someone from the district who can approve the resources in the plan will attend the meeting.
+And someone who can interpret evaluation results will also be there.

 By the time your child is 16, the meeting will also include transition planning.
 At that point (if not sooner), your child will be at the IEP meetings.

-- Read more about the role of IEP case managers.
+Learn more about the IEP team.

 How to prepare for IEP meetings